gazolla/GroqChat/README.md

 A simple web-based chat interface for the Groq API built with Kotlin, Ktor, and HTMX.

+This is based on Kotlin client library for the Groq API -> [GroqClientForKotlin](https://github.com/gazolla/GroqClientApiKotlin)

 <div style="text-align: center;">
 <img src="groqchat.gif" width="250" height="350" alt="Descrição do GIF">
 </div>